philippinespire/pire_lcwgs_data_processing/README.md

 /archive/carpenterlab/pire/pire_lcwgs_data_processing
 ```
 ---
-## Introduction
+## Workflow steps
 The lcWGS is still under active development, even after 4 years!
 Much of the documentation is therefore outdated or can feel very overwhelming.
-On this page you will find the latest recommendations on how to run the workflow.
+In this section you will find the latest recommendations on how to run the workflow.

-## Workflow steps

 ### 1. Data pre-processing
 This step is no longer necessary, unless you are running MitoZ.